 The Apple Beta Software Program gives you a sneak peek at iOS releases before they launch.
 By participating in the program, you’ll be able to try out prerelease versions of iOS and let us know what you think.

 iOS 9 gives developers APIs and services that enable new categories of apps and features.
 Multitasking and gaming APIs help enhance app functionality and create immersive games.
 Expanded search capabilities and new support for HomeKit and HealthKit extend iOS to more places than ever before.
-Swift 2 brings improvements to compile speed and execution performance, which means smoother animation and faster response times.
-And later this year, Swift will be available as open-source.
+And Swift 2 is an open-source platform that brings improvements to compile speed and execution performance, which means smoother animation and faster response times.